pejdavies1606/wof_origins/README.md

     + Scorpion sting: Paralysis, slowness
 + [SeaWing](https://wingsoffire.fandom.com/wiki/SeaWings) tribe
   + Smaller
-  + Bioluminescence: Press key to emit a flash of light.
+  + Glow: Press key to emit a flash of light.
 Hold key for a second to glow constantly.
 Press again to stop.
 + [SkyWing](https://wingsoffire.fandom.com/wiki/SkyWings) tribe
   + From [Avian](https://origins.readthedocs.io/en/latest/origins/avian)
     + Featherweight: You fall as gently to the ground as a feather would, unless you sneak.